maxkratt/FishNet-Documentation/overview/readme/pro-projects-and-support.md

 At this time **Projects** can only be purchased through GitHub and Patreon.

-Once FPSLand V4 is complete projects will be added to the asset store as well.
+Once FPSLand V4 is complete, projects will be added to the asset store as well.

 _Please consider making purchases through GitHub as our preferred platform, or Patreon.
 When purchased through GitHub or Patreon more of your support goes towards the developers and community helpers._